Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Model

 \subsection{\iclaim--\vclaim Pair Representation}

 In order to rank the \iclaim sentences from the transcript, we need to find ways to represent them, so that we would have information about whether the database of \vclaim claims can indeed verify some claim from the \iclaim sentence.
-To do that, we propose to compute multiple similarity measures between all possible \iclaim--\vclaim pairs, where we can match the \iclaim sentence against the \vclaimstatement, the \vclaimtitle, and the \vclaimtext of the verified claims' fact-checking article in \politifact.